Firstly, if anyone is somehow still following this blog, I apologize for the massive time gap, and thank you so much for following along.

 Although the integration of MediaPipe’s build process into Kros’s build process has been more vexing than I initially anticipated, I have made progress on this task and hope to complete it by the end of the summer.
 At that time, I’ll provide more details on the switch and any changes to the hand tracking functionality.

-Thanks for reading, and if you haven’t already, subscribe to the blog or the Twitter feed @KrosDev.
+Thanks for reading, and if you haven’t already, subscribe to the blog.

 In modern times, almost all software depends on other software.
 So in this more technical post, I’ll talk about the software used by Kros’s proof-of-concept, focusing on what I think are the biggest pieces that will continue to remain an important part of Kros as it evolves.